• Skip to main content

 Ingredients Needed

-1. Preheat the oven to 400 degrees F (175 degrees C).
+Step 1: Preheat the oven to 400 degrees F (175 degrees C).
 Grease one 12-cup muffin pan or line with paper cups.
+If you have no muffin tin liners just grease it with cooking spray.

 Variations to Try